pinpinmiguel/CSC6301-Project-5/README.md

 javac -version
 ```

-No dependencies required as well.
+No dependencies on external libraries required as well.

+### Hardware

+- Any modern system capable of running Java

 ## Quick Start